 Equipment needed: a 5-quart heavy-bottomed dutch oven, tongs, candy thermometer or instant read thermometer, paper towels, cookie sheets

 1 Coat the onion rings in seasoned buttermilk: In a large bowl, stir together the buttermilk (or yogurt and milk) with 1 1/2 teaspoons salt and 1 teaspoon black pepper.

 Stir the onions into the buttermilk mixture and make sure every ring is completely coated in buttermilk.
-Let sit for at least 15 minutes.
+Let sit for 15 to 30 minutes.

 2 Combine flour, cornmeal, salt, pepper in separate bowl: In a separate bowl (large enough to dredge the onion rings) whisk together the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper, and set aside.